bleepr/bleepr.github.io/scott.markdown

 # Communications

+## Interface
+An extremely important part of the **bleepr** is making sure that it is easy to use for any visitor to the restaurant.
+As a result of this we wanted to make sure the interface was as clean and simple as possible.

+The menu design was first built early on and was kept throughout the project.
+We have a main "idle" screen which is used when there is no customer at the table, and an options screen

 ## Place in the System
 The **bleepr** has a a self-centered view of the world.
 It has no knowledge of rest of the system including any other **bleepr** device.
 The only interaction